cbaragao/InclusivePBI/README.md

 * Guideline 1.3 Adaptable: Create content that can be presented in different ways (for example simpler layout) without losing information or structure.<br />

-* Guideline 1.4 Distinguishable: Make it easier for users to see and hear content including separating foreground from background.
+* Guideline 1.4 Distinguishable: Make it easier for users to see and hear content including separating foreground from background.<br />

 </details>

 <details>